forestgrape/coronavirus/7_social/individual_measures.md

 > One important difference is that those opting for vaccination choose to get vaccinated themselves.
 >
 > ... at least initially.
-With 'boosters' some are more skeptical (with good reasons in my opinion weighting the short lived protection (regarding transmission) against (long-term) adverse effects).
-If adults are skeptical due to safety concerns, then it is high time to removed any measures that are to push teenagers to vaccinate.
+With 'boosters' some are more skeptical - with good reasons (in my opinion) weighting the short lived protection regarding transmission against described or un-described adverse effects.
+If adults are only a tiny bit skeptical for (re)vaccination due to safety concerns, then it is high time to remove any measures that could push teenagers to vaccinate.
 >
->> Restrictions should be nearly no for children, very relaxed teenagers and relaxed twenty-agers.
+>> On this page 'boosters' are not generally recommended.
+Pushing teenagers to vaccinate is considered a no go. (as of November 2021)
 >
->> On this page 'boosters' are not generally recommended.
-Forcing teenagers to vaccinate is considered a no go. (as of November 2021)
+>> Restrictions should be nearly no for children, very relaxed teenagers and relaxed twenty-agers.

 ### Social Considerations